-Though I am, of course, saddened about having to kill Duke and Fly in order to protect our family, I am a man who is blessed beyond measure, and quite happy today, knowing that in an instant I could've lost one or both eyes, one or both ears, or my very life.
+Though I am, of course, saddened about having to kill Duke and Fly in order to protect our family, I am a man who is blessed beyond measure, and quite happy today, knowing that in an instant I could've lost one or both eyes, one or both ears, my entire nose, or my very life.

 I may edit this piece as I remember things, and I’m happy to answer questions in the comments below.

-Here is a link to a post with photos of my rescuers (we'll add a photo of the wonderful dispatcher who was Patti's lifeline):https://www.facebook.com/tommy.alderman/posts/10210372366599473
+Here is a link to a post with photos of my rescuers (we'll add a photo of the wonderful dispatcher who was Patti's lifeline): https://www.facebook.com/tommy.alderman/posts/10210372366599473

 Here is the YouTube video we recorded live, 2 days following the attack: https://youtu.be/v0YAApKc7SA (embed below)

 Here is a presentation recorded at the Homesteaders of America conference in Warrenton, VA ten months after the attack: https://youtu.be/p1J-tSSD8ZY (embed below)

 Before I can talk about our eggs I first have to talk about our chickens.
 We have approximately 70 chickens with an assortment of breeds, most of which are Rhode Island Reds.
 We have quite a few Black Australorpes also.

 Our chickens and farm have been inspected by the Mississippi Board of Animal Health and we have received our Retail Food Sanitation License for eggs.
 Our layers meet all requirements of the National Poultry Improvement Program (NPIP).